Beginner

 18. How can you distribute a canvas app with all the employees in an organization?

-• Share it with Azure AD security groups instead of individual users.
+• Share it with Azure AD security groups.

-• Optionally, pin the app in Teams or embed it in SharePoint for easy access.
+• Optionally, add the app to Teams or SharePoint for easy access.

 19. What happens when Power Apps hits data row limit?